 Set up a stream schedule and stick to it.
 If your followers know what time you stream on a daily basis, they will be more likely to show up.
 If you stream a variety of things, make sure that you clearly state what each stream will cover so that people can tune in for the content that they want.

 Facebook Gaming Partner Salary

-Facebook pays its Facebook Gaming partners $.01 USD for every star that is donated to them from their viewers.
+Facebook pays its Facebook Gaming partners $.01 USD for every star that is donated to them by their viewers.
 Streamers can also earn when a viewer supports the channel by subscribing to it for $4.99 per month.
 The payout will come 30-60 days after the streamer has reached a payout of $100 USD.

 While there are a few ways that Facebook Gaming Partners get paid, we will focus on stars, subscriptions, and sponsorships.

 Stars are the on-platform currency of Facebook Gaming.
 They can be purchased by viewers and donated to the streamer of their choice.